outflux3/ProcessDocumentation/README.md

 ProcessDocumentation
 =======================

 Allows unliimited process pages (admin) that each render formatted content.

-Used for creating documentation, wikis or other display pages in the admin.
+Used for creating documentation, wikis, changelogs & version statements, to-do lists, or other display pages in the admin.

 * In the module config you can specify the default field to render in Field Render Mode.
 * You can use jQuery UI tabs, using the syntax {tab=Title of Tab} content {tab=Title of 2nd tab} content {/tabs}